alok722/namaste-javascript-notes/notes/lecture-7.md

   } // a is lexically inside global execution
   ```

-* Lexical or Static scope refers to the accessibility of variables, functions and object based on phylical location in source code.
+* Lexical or Static scope refers to the accessibility of variables, functions and object based on physical location in source code.
     ```js
     Global {
         Outer {